-The surveillance programme included both dairy and beef herds.
-Bulk milk samples from the dairy herds were provided by the dairies.
-From the beef herds, individual blood samples from animals older than 24 months were collected at 15 slaughterhouses, with a maximum of five animals per herd and day of sampling.
+Twelve and a half per cent of the dairy herds were randomly selected for sampling.
+Bulk milk samples were provided by the dairies.
+From the beef herds, individual blood samples from animals older than 24 months were collected at 16 slaughterhouses, with a maximum of five animals per herd and day of sampling.

-The target population of dairy herds consisted of all cattle herds delivering milk to dairies during the sampling period.
-In 2016, bulk milk samples from 1,180 randomly sampled dairy herds were tested.
-The target population of beef herds was all herds delivering cattle to slaughter in 2016.
-A total of 4,241 individual blood samples from 1,337 beef herds were analysed in pools.
+Bulk milk samples from 1,107 dairy herds were collected.
+A total of 4,285 individual blood samples from 1,448 beef herds were collected and analysed in pools.
 The sampled herds represented approximately 20% of the Norwegian cattle herds (Table 1).